-Some people won’t claim against their employer after an accident at work because they think that their boss will have to pay the compensation out of their pocket.
-They don’t.
+Some people won’t claim after an accident because they think their employer must pay the compensation themselves.
+In most cases, the employer will not have to pay the compensation.

 By law, as soon as a business takes on employees, it must get Employer’s Liability(EL) insurance.
-The insurance cover has to be for at least £5 million, and it must be from an authorised insurer.
+The insurance cover must be for at least £5 million and from an authorised insurer.

-The reason for this is on the Gov.UK website, as follows:
+The reasoning behind this requirement for insurance is set out on the Gov.UK website as follows:

-Employers can be fined £2500 for every day they are not adequately insured.
+Employers can be fined £2500 every day they are not adequately insured.

-If you are successful in making a personal injury compensation claim against your employer following an accident at work, the insurers will pay the compensation, not your employers.
+If you successfully claim personal injury compensation against your employer following an accident at work, the insurers will pay the compensation, not your employer.